Cosmin-Ciocan/Group16/adminstration/use-cases/use_case_5.md

 ### Trigger

-A request for continent population information is sent to the ONU statistician.
+A request for city information is sent to the ONU statistician.

 ## MAIN SUCCESS SCENARIO

-1. ONU request population information for a given continent.
+1. ONU request information for a given city.
-2. ONU statistician captures continent to get population information for.
+2. ONU statistician captures city to get information for.
-3. ONU statistician extracts current population information of the current continent.
+3. ONU statistician extracts current information of the current city.
 4. ONU statistician provides report to ONU.

 ## EXTENSIONS

-3. **Continent does not exist**:
+3. **City does not exist**:
-    1. ONU statistician informs ONU no continent exists.
+   1. ONU statistician informs ONU no city exists.

 ## SUB-VARIATIONS